 There are so many wonderful perks with wigs then with regular hair!
 I'm personally confused why more people don't where wigs if they love to switch with different hairstyles anytime they want to, or if they want to instantly have beautiful model hair.
 They are not just for people suffering from hair loss, although it helps them so much, men and women suffering from baldness.
 Despite myths, women actually have problems with hairloss as much as men do.
 Wigs are really wonderful because you can be a blond one day if you want to and be a brunette the next day or even a pink!

-However if you want to get a good quality wig that really looks like real hair be prepared to spend a bundle.
+However if you want to get a good quality wig that really looks like real hair be prepared to spend a lot.
 Like more than a hundred dollars.
 The average is about two hundred but if you look around you can find a good one for less, usually depending on the length and the quality.
 This means they need to be properly taken care of once you have one.
 To look after wigs, you need a wig stand, quality wig shampoo and conditioner, some wig hair spray, and the proper brushes and combs.
 You can find those usually where you buy wigs.

 Lets start with the basics.
 After wearing a wig for anything longer than an hour, it should be placed on a wig stand to air and dry, preferably overnight.
 If you leave it in a bag or suitcase, the perspiration could cause your wig to mildew and be a breeding ground for bacteria.